Incendo/interfaces/README.md

 _Building interfaces since 2021._

-`interfaces` is a builder-style user interface library designed to make creation of user interfaces as easy as possible.
+`interfaces` is a builder-style user interface library designed to make creation of flexible user interfaces as easy as possible.

+Using `interfaces`, an interface can be created by applying a series of transformation operations on a pane.
+Transformations are executed in parallel, and the final result is the 'rendered' pane, ready to be shown to a user.

+Interfaces can also be provided arguments during construction, meaning that transformations can apply different operations depending on what arguments are provided.

+The core idea is: write the definition of an interface once, and reuse it across your code while providing it varying arguments.

+Let's take the idea of an interface displaying a countdown, from 10 to 0.
+Instead of creating 10 different instances of the UI for each second of the countdown, you can create one Interface, provide it the countdown time as an argument, and have a transformation use that argument to show the seconds remaining.
+If you wanted to have a different coloured background for each second, you'd simply add a transformation using the countdown argument that fills the pane with a certain colour.
+Fun stuff!

+## Packages

+`interfaces-core` provides the core API classes.

 `interfaces-paper` implements `interfaces` using the [Paper Minecraft server API](https://papermc.io).
 This package provides the capability to construct a variety of Minecraft-based interfaces, including text, inventory (i.e. chests), and books.

-### Terminology
+## Terminology

 #### Interface